dlamspl/rdap/README.md

 splunk_setup: 1 # Deploy standalone splunk instance
 splunk_phantom_setup: 1 #Set to 1 if you want the phantom instance to be added to splunk server
 phantom_setup: 1 # Set to 1 to configure phantom servers with demo settings/data
-phantom_auth_token: "This will be changed automatically" #AUTO CHANGED
+phantom_auth_token: "This will be changed automatically"
 phantom_default_admin_pass: "This will be changed automatically"

 splunk_aws:
-  instance_type: t2.small
+  instance_type: t2.large
   security_group_name: splunk-servers # Change the security group name here
   security_group_desc: "Security Group for splunk Servers"
   image_ami_id: "ami-1780a878" # This is the linux Centos AMI